hexbatch/apple-core/v1/docs/core-overview.md

 [bounds](core/bounds.md) are only applied to attributes.

-Each bounds has a location and time component, either is optional
+Each bounds have a location and time component, either is optional

 If there is no bounds, the attribute is always on.
 Else, the attribute is only read, written, and applied inside the bounds